gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/setup-github-config/README.en.md

     ![Github SSH New](/images/github-ssh-new.png)

-    - Add a title (like “My Cloud9”) and paste the public key into the key text box.
+    - Add a title (like “RS Workshop”) and paste the public key into the key text box.

     ![Paste Github SSH key](/images/paste-github-ssh-key.png)